The Brief Version

-The current distribution packages can be found atdocs/status.html.
+The current distribution packages can be found atstatus.html.

 An automatic configuration utility is supplied, called configure.
-In brief, the default behaviour is to build under targets in the current directory, and to install various components under /usr/local, in the subdirectories bin, lib/nhc98, include/nhc98, and man/man1.
+The configure script searches your system for Haskell compilers and sets up some scripts and options before you build.
+In brief, the default behaviour is to build under targets in the current directory, and to install various components under /usr/local, in the subdirectories bin, lib/hat, include/hat, and man/man1.
+Some components will also be installed eventually in the system directories for ghc or nhc98, whichever compiler is available.
+Nothing is actually installed at configuration time, only at installation time.
 The config script has several useful options to override the default build and installation behaviours.
 Use the --help option for brief details, and see the page about configuration options for full details.

 Building and installing from sources

-All object files are created in a separate directory tree from the sources.
-This means it is possible to build concurrently for different machines from the same shared source tree.
-You can also build the heap profiling and time profiling versions of the prelude and runtime system concurrently if you wish.
+All object files are created in a separate directory tree from the sources (targets/$MACHINE/obj).
+This means in theory it is possible to build concurrently for different machines from the same shared source tree.
+(But we haven't tested that recently.)

 Run ./configure with any options you require.
 (You should supply installation directory options at this stage.)
-This will attempt to detect any existing Haskell compilers and guess which one to build nhc98 with.
-If you have more than one available, we will choose, in order of preference, ghc, then hbc.
-If neither of these is found, nhc98 will be built from the bootstrapping C sources included in the package.
-(You can build nhc98 using an earlier version of nhc98 if you want using the configure options, but it is not selected by default.)
+This will attempt to detect any existing Haskell compilers and guess which one to build hat with.
+If you have more than one available, we will choose, in order of preference, ghc, then nhc98.
+You cannot currently build or use hat with hugs, hbc, or Helium.

-The time taken to build nhc98 depends on your machine, operating system, which compiler you are using, and whether you have asked for just the basic libraries or extra profiling libraries.
-Here are some sample build times:
+The time taken to build Hat depends on your machine and which compiler you are using.
+Here are some sample build times in minutes:

 Finally, when you have built all the components you require, type make install to copy the components to their final location.
-(You may need to become root for this step, depending on the final location you selected at configure time.)
-As an alternative to installing in a system-wide location, it is also possible to use all the nhc98 tools in-place in the build tree by adding the script directory to your PATH - if you wish to conserve disk space by removing temporary intermediate files from the build tree, use make clean.
+(You may need to become root for this step, depending on the final location you selected at configure time.
+You must certainly have permission to write package files into the system directories of the compiler that was found at configuration time.)

-Ok, so now you should have all the components of a working compiler.
-If you have any problems, mail email@example.com with a description (and a bugfix if you have one!).
+Ok, so now you should have all the components of hat.
+If you have any problems, mail firstname.lastname@example.org with a description (and a bugfix if you have one!).

-If you use nhc98 regularly, please join the nhc-users mailing list for discussion of features, bugfixes, and so on.
+If you use hat regularly, or if you would like to use hat but for some reason cannot, please join the hat mailing list for discussion of features, bugfixes, and so on.